George Ward Holdrege

-George Ward Holdrege (March 26, 1847 - September 14, 1926) was an American railroad officer and cattle rancher with large land holdings in western Nebraska.
+George Ward Holdrege (March 26, 1847 – September 14, 1926) was an American railroad officer and cattle rancher with large land holdings in western Nebraska.
 An early advocate of modern agricultural practices, he experimented with irrigation, dryland farming methods, soil conservation, and crop rotation.
-The town of Holdrege in Phelps County, Nebraska is named in his honor.
+The town of Holdrege in Phelps County, Nebraska, is named in his honor.

 Early life

 Born in New York City on March 26, 1847, he was the second son of Henry Holdrege Jr. and Mary Russell Grennell Holdrege.
 His father was employed by the New York Commission Mercantile Firm of Grinnell, Minturn & Company.
 Through his mother's family, Holdrege had a heritage that connected him with some of the most illustrious New England families: Grinnell, Russell and Howland.

 In 1850, the family left New York City to establish their home at Irvington-on-Hudson, in Westchester County.
 At sixteen, Holdrege attended a private day school in Boston operated by William Parsons Atkinson, one of the original faculty members of Massachusetts Institute of Technology.
 In June 1865, he graduated from Atkinson's school and spent the summer in Cambridge preparing for his entrance to Harvard where he was a member of the University Boat Club.
 After his father's business failed in 1869, Holdrege returned home and never graduated.

 On February 12, 1872, Holdrege married Emily Cabot Atkinson at Boston, Massachusetts.
-Her death, on February 16, 1873, followed the birth of their son, Henry Atkinson Holdrege.
+Her death, on November 13, 1873, followed the birth of their son, Henry Atkinson Holdrege, the day prior.
 While looking for help raising his young son, Holdrege met Thomas Lord Kimball, an executive at competing Union Pacific Railroad.
 Kimball made several failed attempts at recruiting Holdrege.
-Despite their professional rivalry, on April 23, 1878, Holdrege married Kimball's daughter, Frances Rodgers Kimball, older sister of architect, Thomas Rogers Kimball.
+Despite their professional rivalry, on April 23, 1878, Holdrege married Kimball's daughter, Frances Rodgers Kimball, older sister of architect Thomas Rogers Kimball.
 In 1880, their first born, a son, died two months after birth.
 Subsequently, they became the parents of three daughters: Mrs. Mary Holdrege Holyoke, Mrs. Susan Holdrege Hollister, and Leeta Holdrege.